Göcek Island

 Göcek Island is a Mediterranean island of Turkey.

-Administratively the island is a part of Fethiye ilçe (district) of Muğla Province at 36°43′36″N 28°56′21″E. The island faces Göcek a touristic town and a small port.
+Administratively the island is a part of Fethiye ilçe (district) of the Muğla Province at 36°43′36″N 28°56′21″E. The island faces Göcek a touristic town and a small port.
 The island is a natural breakwater and it protects Göcek from most of the winds.
 The length of the island (from north to south) is 2 km.
 Its distance to nearest coast (Anatolia) is about 700 m.

 The island is uninhabited.
 But there are beaches in both the east and the west shore and there is a quay in the east shore (so called İncirli) for boat services from Göcek.